developingchase/wawkelk/README.md

 24. Edit /opt/bitnami/elasticsearch/config/elasticsearch.yml and change the addresses in network to 0.0.0.0. (https://docs.bitnami.com/virtual-machine/apps/elasticsearch/administration/connect-remotely/)
 25. I also had to open port 9200 on my firewall (https://docs.bitnami.com/virtual-machine/faq/administration/use-firewall/)
 26. Warning - this opens up your ELK stack to potential network abuse, so be careful when/where you do this.
 ES has added a lot of new security features I haven't tested yet.
 I test this on a local protected network.
 Please follow ES's guidance for properly securing your stack if using this anywhere other than a local test environment.
-27.  python3 kismetdevices_to_elk.py -i Kismet-file.kismet -e http://<ELKIP>:9200 -u user -p <password>
+27.  python3 kismetdevices_to_elk.py -i YOURKISMETFILE.kismet -e http://REPLACEWITHEELKSTACKIP:9200 -u user -p PASSWORD
 28. This will put the historic devices into a "kismet_devices" index.
 You'll need to follow the steps in 13-18 to add a new data view for this index.
 Pro tip - adding a data view for "kismet_device*" will allow you to see data from both live and historic Kismet data sources. :)

 # Bitnami ELK Stack VM Notes